Documentation / Graphite

 mv .legacy legacy

-If you got the skills you can move all data to the right directory and have keep the history of the old data in the new dashboards.
-To do that you should decide what test name/slug each test should use first.
+If you have the skills, you can move all the data to the right directory and keep the history of the old data in the new dashboards.
+To do that you should first decide what test name/slug each test should use.
 Then stop your tests and log into your Graphite server.

 First take a copy of your whisper directory so you have a backup if something goes wrong.
-Then create each new directory for each slug in your whisper directory and then move the data.
-The slug/test name is appended as a key/directory direct after your Graphite namespace.
-Say that you use a namespace --graphite.namespace sitespeed_io.hepp then the folder structure on your Graphite server is whisper/sitespeed_io/hepp.
-If you then add slug named mySlug you need to move all the test data into whisper/sitespeed_io/hepp/mySlug.
+Then create a new directory for each slug in your whisper directory and move the data.
+The slug/test name is appended as a key/directory directly after your Graphite namespace.
+Say that you use a namespace --graphite.namespace sitespeed_io.hepp, then the folder structure on your Graphite server is whisper/sitespeed_io/hepp.
+If you then add a slug named mySlug, you need to move all the test data into whisper/sitespeed_io/hepp/mySlug.

-When you converted the data you need to update your graphs.
+Once you have converted the data, you need to update your graphs.
 If you use our premade graphs you can just download the new versions and use them.

-If you have your own created dashboards, you need to add the testname as variable and update all the other variables.
+If you have your own dashboards, you need to add the testname as a variable and update all the other variables.
 Start by adding the testname as in the screenshot below.

-Then update all variables to use the newly create variable.
-Here’s an example what it looks like when you update domain/group.
+Then update all variables to use the newly created variable.
+Here's an example of what it looks like when you update domain/group.

 When you changed all the variables, you need to update the metrics on your dashboard.
 Open the dashboard settings and view the dashboard as JSON model as in the screenshot.

 Copy the JSON and add it to your favourite editor and search and replace all keys.
 Search for the key $base.$path.pageSummary. and replace that with $base.$path.$testname.pageSummary..
-Replace all occurrence.
-Then copy the changed JSON, pastes into Grafana and save the dashboard again.
+Replace all occurrences.
+Then copy the changed JSON, paste it into Grafana, and save the dashboard again.

-We have pre-made Grafana dashboards that works with Graphite.
-They are generic and as long as your namespace consists of three parts (including the slug), they will work.
+We have pre-made Grafana dashboards that work with Graphite.
+They are generic, and as long as your namespace consists of three parts (including the slug), they will work.
 You can import them one by one.
-You can also checkout our docker-compose file on how to set it up.
+You can also check out our docker-compose file on how to set it up.

 The default namespace when you send metrics to Graphite is sitespeed_io.default.
 You can change the namespace with --graphite.namespace.
-All premade dashboards are prepared to work with namespaces that starts with two parts: first.second and with adding a slug/test name.
-To add a slug add --graphite.addSlugToKey true and the actual test name/slug to all your test by adding --slug YOUR_TEST_NAME.
+All premade dashboards are prepared to work with namespaces that start with two parts: first.second, with the addition of a slug/test name.
+To add a slug, add --graphite.addSlugToKey true and the actual test name/slug to all your tests by adding --slug YOUR_TEST_NAME.

 If you want more parts, the default dashboards will break.

-By default annotations and there tags are stored in the SQLite database that comes with Graphite.
-The size of that database will increase over time and that will make the annotations slower to load in the Grafana GUI.
+By default, annotations and their tags are stored in the SQLite database that comes with Graphite.
+The size of that database will increase over time, and that will make the annotations slower to load in the Grafana GUI.

-To fix that you should setup a job in the crontab that delete old tags/events.
+To fix that you should set up a job in the crontab that deletes old tags/events.
 Edit the crontab using crontab -e and make sure to change the path to the SQLite database and to the SQL script that will delete old entries.

 0 0 * * 0 sqlite3 /path/to/graphite.db < /path/to/deleteoldevents.sql && sqlite3 /path/to/graphite.db 'VACUUM;'

 The script should look like this.
-Here we gonna delete tags/annotations that are older than 34 days.
+Here we delete tags/annotations that are older than 34 days.

 DELETE FROM tagging_taggeditem WHERE object_id IN (SELECT id FROM events_event WHERE "when" <= date('now','-34 day'));